You're Missing Out When You Don't Use GPS Technology

 A customer is on the phone; their delivery was supposed to arrive 30 minutes ago but still isn't there.
 They want to know when it will arrive.
-You try calling the driver but they don't pick up.
+You try calling the driver, but they don't pick up.
 Your customer asks again.
 What do you tell them?

 Many fleet tracking systems come with corresponding software that allows you to see precisely where a vehicle is, using your desktop or tablet.

 No more missed business opportunities because you were trying to figure out who could get there in time.
 You know -- almost instantly -- which driver you should dispatch.

 2) You find out about a problem hours later.

-Turns out it happened hours ago but you're only just now finding out about it.
+Turns out it happened hours ago, but you're only just now finding out about it.
 Now you have to figure out what to do with the shipment, get the truck repaired, and shift some schedules around; all while likely having to incur overtime costs.

 3) You're spending a lot of money on fuel and parts.

-You're looking at your budget and you can't believe how much you're spending on fuel and replacement parts every month.
-And you don't even want to look at how much you've paid in overtime to your maintenance staff.
+You're looking at your budget, and you can't believe how much you're spending on fuel and replacement parts every month.
+You don't even want to look at how much you've paid in overtime to your maintenance staff.

-Recent studies show that businesses look at fuel savings as the biggest advantage of using GPS fleet tracking.
+Recent studies show that businesses look at fuel savings as the biggest advantage of using GPS tracking.